BlackForge-31/NSR-AI/DEVELOPER.md

 ## 7. Further Assistance

-For any further questions or issues, please refer to the main `README.md` or contact the NSR-AI development team.
+For any further questions or issues, please refer to the main `README.md` or contact the NSR-AI development team (blackforge31@gmail.com).